K-Coll/Milestone-Project-1/README.md

 ## Deployment & Local Deployment
   * ### Deployment

-    Github Pages was used to deploy the live website.
-The instructions to achieve this are below:
+    The live website was deployed to Github Pages, by following the below instructions:

     1. Log in (or sign up) to Github.
-    2. Find the repository for this project, Oakwood Cove Campsite
+    2. Find the repository for this project, K-Coll/Milestone-Project-1
     3. Click on the Settings link.
-    4. Click on the Pages link in the left hand side navigation bar.
+    4. On the left hand side of the navigation bar, click on the Pages link.
     5. In the Source section, choose main from the drop down select branch menu.
 Select Root from the drop down select folder menu.
     6. Click Save.
 Your live Github Pages site is now deployed at the URL shown.